Hola-Gordon/3D-Image-Composer/Report.md

 ## Introduction

-The 3D Image Composer project explores the intersection of computer vision, image processing, and human perception through the creation of a tool that generates three-dimensional visual experiences.
-The main objectives of this lab were to:
+The 3D Image Composer project sits at the intersection of computer vision, image processing, and human perception.
+By creating a tool that generates three-dimensional visual experiences, this project explores how we can manipulate images to create realistic depth perception.
+The main goals of this lab were to:

-1. Extract a person from an image using semantic segmentation techniques
+1. Extract people from images using semantic segmentation
-2. Insert the segmented person into stereoscopic background images
+2. Place the segmented people into stereoscopic background images
-3. Manipulate the perceived depth of the inserted person
+3. Control the perceived depth of the inserted people
-4. Convert the resulting stereoscopic pairs into anaglyph images viewable with red-cyan glasses
+4. Generate anaglyph images viewable with red-cyan glasses
-5. Create an interactive application that allows users to generate their own 3D compositions
+5. Build an intuitive application that lets users create their own 3D compositions

-This project successfully accomplished all these objectives, resulting in a functional, user-friendly application that demonstrates core principles of stereoscopic image processing and depth perception.
+I'm happy to report that all objectives were successfully achieved, resulting in a functional application that demonstrates fundamental principles of stereoscopic image processing while remaining accessible to users without technical expertise.

 ## Methodology

 ### Image Segmentation

-For the segmentation of people from images, I implemented a solution using DeepLabV3, a deep learning model for semantic segmentation:
+For extracting people from images, I implemented a solution using DeepLabV3:

-1. **Model Selection**: I utilized DeepLabV3 with a ResNet50 backbone pre-trained on the COCO dataset with VOC annotations.
-This model was chosen for its excellent performance in person segmentation tasks and its ability to accurately detect human figures in varied poses and lighting conditions.
+1. **Model Selection**: I chose DeepLabV3 with a ResNet50 backbone pre-trained on the COCO dataset.
+This model performs exceptionally well at person segmentation across various poses, clothing types, and lighting conditions.

-2. **Implementation**: The segmentation process was implemented in the `segment_person` function in the `segmentation.py` module.
-The function performs the following steps:
+2. **Implementation**: The segmentation process in the `segment_person` function:
-   - Loads and preprocesses the input image
+   - Preprocesses the input image
-   - Passes the image through the DeepLabV3 model
+   - Passes it through the DeepLabV3 model
-   - Extracts the person mask from the segmentation results (class ID 15 in COCO)
+   - Extracts the person mask (class ID 15 in COCO)
-   - Applies morphological operations to clean up the mask
+   - Applies morphological operations to clean the mask
-   - Creates a 4-channel RGBA image with transparency where no person is detected
+   - Creates an RGBA image with transparency where no person is detected

-3. **Mask Refinement**: To improve the quality of the segmentation, I applied morphological operations (closing and opening) with a 5×5 kernel to remove small holes and noise from the mask.
+3. **Mask Refinement**: I applied closing and opening operations with a 5×5 kernel to remove small holes and noise from the mask without sacrificing edge detail.

 ### Stereoscopic Image Processing

-To incorporate the segmented person into stereoscopic images:
+To incorporate segmented people into stereoscopic images:

-1. **Stereo Pair Handling**: I developed the `load_stereo_pair` function in the `stereo_processing.py` module to split side-by-side stereoscopic images into separate left and right views.
+1. **Stereo Pair Handling**: The `load_stereo_pair` function splits side-by-side stereoscopic images into separate left and right views.

-2. **Person Insertion with Depth**: The core algorithm for adding the person to the stereoscopic images is in the `insert_person_with_depth` function, which:
+2. **Person Insertion with Depth**: The core algorithm in `insert_person_with_depth`:
-   - Resizes the person to a proportionate size relative to the background (approximately 2/3 of background height)
+   - Resizes the person proportionally to the background
-   - Calculates the appropriate horizontal displacement (disparity) based on the desired depth level
+   - Calculates horizontal displacement (disparity) based on desired depth
-   - Positions the person in both left and right images with corresponding offsets
+   - Positions the person in both left and right images with appropriate offsets
    - Blends the person into the background using alpha compositing

-3. **Depth Level Configuration**: I implemented three distinct depth levels:
+3. **Depth Configuration**: I implemented three distinct depth levels:
-   - **Close**: Large disparity (40 pixels) to create the illusion that the person is near the viewer
+   - **Close**: Large disparity (40 pixels) creates a pop-out effect
-   - **Medium**: Moderate disparity (20 pixels) for a balanced depth effect
+   - **Medium**: Moderate disparity (20 pixels) for balanced depth
-   - **Far**: Small disparity (5 pixels) to position the person deeper in the scene
+   - **Far**: Small disparity (5 pixels) positions the person deeper in the scene

-This approach ensures that the depth effect is convincing while maintaining a comfortable viewing experience without excessive parallax that could cause eye strain.
+This approach creates a convincing depth effect while maintaining comfortable viewing without excessive eye strain.

 ### Anaglyph Creation

-The conversion of stereoscopic pairs into anaglyph images was implemented in the `create_anaglyph` function in the `anaglyph.py` module:
+The conversion to anaglyph format happens in the `create_anaglyph` function:

-1. **Channel Extraction and Combination**: The function extracts the red channel from the left image and the green and blue channels from the right image.
+1. **Channel Extraction**: The function extracts the red channel from the left image and the green and blue channels from the right image.

-2. **Color Space Handling**: The implementation carefully manages color space conversions between BGR (OpenCV default) and RGB to ensure correct channel mapping.
+2. **Color Space Management**: The implementation carefully handles color space conversions between BGR and RGB to ensure correct channel mapping.

-3. **Output Format**: The final anaglyph is returned in BGR format for compatibility with OpenCV functions, ready for display or saving.
+3. **Output Format**: The final anaglyph is returned in BGR format for compatibility with OpenCV functions.

 ### Gradio Application Development

-The interactive application was developed using Gradio, focusing on usability and a streamlined workflow:
+The interactive application uses Gradio with a focus on usability:

-1. **Interface Design**: The interface was designed with a single-page layout that displays inputs on the left and results on the right, making the process intuitive and reducing cognitive load.
+1. **Interface Design**: I created a single-page layout with inputs on the left and results on the right, making the workflow intuitive and reducing cognitive load.

 2. **User Input Options**: The app allows users to:
-   - Upload their own person images or select from provided samples
+   - Upload their own person images or select from samples
    - Upload their own stereoscopic backgrounds or select from samples
-   - Choose the depth level for the person (close, medium, far)
+   - Choose the depth level (close, medium, far)
+   - Adjust position and size of the person in the scene
+   - Toggle color adaptation between person and background

-3. **Output Display**: Results are shown in real-time, including:
+3. **Output Display**: Results appear in real-time, showing:
    - The segmented person with transparency
-   - The final anaglyph image viewable with red-cyan glasses
+   - The final anaglyph image for viewing with red-cyan glasses

-4. **Error Handling**: The application includes comprehensive error checking and user feedback to guide users through the process.
+4. **Error Handling**: Comprehensive error checking provides friendly feedback to guide users through the process.

 ## Results
 [Gradio Link](https://huggingface.co/spaces/zanegu/3D-Image-Composer)